Skip to content

 carbon-pricing-reducing-co2e-emissions

-What is Carbon Pricing: A Brief Overview
+What is Carbon Pricing?
+A Brief Overview

 Carbon pricing is a market-based mechanism that assigns a monetary value to carbon dioxide and other greenhouse gas emissions, reflecting the environmental cost of these emissions.
 It operates on the principle that if activities emitting carbon are financially penalised, enterprises will be pushed to seek cleaner alternatives, thereby reducing their carbon footprint.
 The two main instruments of carbon pricing are carbon taxes and emission trading schemes (ETS).